iitis/ofisp_music_reduction/README.md

 python benchmarking_exp.py
 ```

 On this script, we evaluated two compositions, varying the type of annealing, solvers and optimization parameters.
-Data used in the publication is located inside the results folder.
+Data used in the manuscript is located inside the results folder.

-## Publication
+## Manuscript

 L. Botelho, Ö. Salehi, *Fixed interval scheduling problem with minimal idle time with an application to music arrangement problem*